Concert Promoters' Group Selected Artists 2014-15

 John Treherne, harpsichord

 Founded in 1974 by flautist Peter Harrison and harpsichordist John Treherne, Concert Royal celebrated forty years of early music making in 2014.
-Playing period instruments and performing in historically-informed style, Peter, John, soprano Margarette Ashton and 'cellist Rachel Gray recreate the elegant sound worlds of the baroque and classical eras.
+Playing period instruments and performing in historically-informed style, Peter, John and 'cellist Rachel Gray recreate the elegant sound worlds of the baroque and classical eras.

 Concert Royal presents unique performances of music from the eighteenth century drawing room in an entertaining and informative way.
 The ensemble has given hundreds of recitals in every corner of the UK, performing extensively for The National Trust, in festivals and for music and arts societies, in churches, schools and arts centres.
 Concert Royal has toured in Europe, the USA and for the British Council in South America.

 Jane Austen was a keen amateur musician with a large collection of music.
-Our programme includes songs and instrumental music drawn from Jane's collection and from contemporary sources.
+Soprano Bethany Seymour joins Concert Royal in this programme of songs and instrumental music drawn from Jane's collection and from contemporary sources.
 Brief extracts from letters and novels provide a fascinating glimpse into Jane Austen's musical world.

 In this fast moving, interactive presentation Concert Royal's musicians share the simple pleasures of making music with their young audiences.
 The programme features flutes, recorders, 'cello and harpsichord in a wide variety of approachable popular music from Saint Saens' 'The Swan' to 'Greensleeves'.